To become a Carbon Neutral organisation by 2030, Tewkesbury Borough Council has developed a Carbon Reduction Programme

 Tree planting activity has been undertaken on the Council’s land and we are working with Gloucestershire County Council to identify further opportunities to support carbon capture through nature.

-Communications & Engagement
+Communications and Engagement

 Borough Wide Carbon Reduction

 In May 2023, Tewkesbury Borough Council extended its Climate Emergency declaration to a Borough wide Climate and Ecological Emergency.
-Having looked at the Council’s own Carbon footprint the next steps will then be to support residents, businesses, community groups and other organisations to tackle greenhouse gas emissions across the Borough.
+Having looked at the Council’s own Carbon footprint, the next steps will then be to support residents, businesses, community groups and other organisations to tackle greenhouse gas emissions across the Borough.